byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 In Postman use the `Get Person Filtered` API call.
 Replace the value after `=` with your personal email.
 This result should look very similar to your previous responses.

+*Note: This filter appends a wildcard character "`*`" at the end of the query so you may get multiple results if you enter a partial address.*

 #### What a response looks like

 The links section of the response provides you additional routes to access clarifying information or additional results.